Roofing, Windows, Siding, Gutters & Patio Covers — Built for the Gulf Coast

 What makes a FORTIFIED™ Roof different

-- Sealed roof deck: seams sealed or covered so wind-driven rain is less likely to reach the attic if shingles displace.
+- Sealed roof deck: seams are sealed or covered so wind-driven rain is less likely to reach the attic if shingles displace.

 - Enhanced edges: stronger hold-down and wider coverage at eaves and rakes to resist peel-up.